Killinskillz69/Nineteen69-paystring.crypto.com-/Dapp-using-Meteor.md

 In the future you will be able to simply upload your Ðapp on swarm.

 ## Submit your Ðapp
-To get early traffic to your Ðapp, you can submit your Ðapp to [Dapp Insight](https://dappinsight.com).This is a most popular Dapp analytics tool which listing all the running Dapps in the world.
+To get early traffic to your Ðapp, you can submit your Ðapp to [Dapp Insight](https://dappinsight.com).
+This is a most popular Dapp analytics tool which listing all the running Dapps in the world.